 The transfer required approval from the High Court of England & Wales.
-Following the conclusion of the approval hearing, the Judge declined to approve the transfer and we were given permission to appeal the judgment.
+Following the conclusion of the approval hearing, the Judge did not approve the transfer and we were given permission to appeal the judgment.

-Having considered our position and taken appropriate legal advice, we can now advise that we lodged our notice of appeal with the Court of Appeal on 27 September 2019.
+Having considered our position and taken appropriate legal advice, we lodged our notice of appeal with the Court of Appeal on 27 September 2019.